 3.3 Abstractions

 TransmogrifAI is designed to simplify the creation of machine learning workflows.
 To this end we have created an abstraction for creating and running machine learning workflows.
-The abstraction is made up of Features, Stages, Workflows and Readers which interact as shown in the diagram below.
+The abstraction is made up of Features, Stages,

 3.3.
-Abstractions 19
+Abstractions 23